-When someone first applies for registration, as part of their application, they need to send us information like a health reference, a character reference, a photograph and a copy of their passport or birth certificate.
-An applicant also needs to let us know if they have any criminal convictions, and if they have ever been struck off by another regulator.
-All of the information that we need from applicants helps us to know that: - they are who they say they are; - they meet our standards; and - we can contact them if we need to.
+When someone first applies for registration, as part of their application, they need to send us information such as a health reference, a character reference, a photograph and a copy of their passport or birth certificate.
+An applicant also needs to let us know if they have any criminal convictions, and if they have ever been struck off (removed from the Register, or stopped practising) by another regulator.

+All of the information that we need from applicants helps us to know that:

+- they are who they say they are;

+- they meet our standards; and

+- we can contact them if we need to.